115 Easy Rewards for Kids (Motivation That WORKS Without Candy!)

-And it began with my 9-year old son’s non-aggression problem.
+Our rewards for kids got an upgrade!
+And it began with my 9-year old’s non-aggression problem.

-I know, it sounds like a made-up problem (it probably is).
-But when he stepped out onto the basketball court, it was PAINFUL to watch.
+It sounds like a made-up problem.
+It probably is.
+But when he stepped out on the basketball court, it was painful to watch.
+GAMES went by without him touching the ball.
+We doubted our decision.
+“Maybe team sports aren’t for him,” we thought.

 Can you guess what happened next?